Allianz Nigeria introduces funeral plan

 Chief Customer Officer of the company, Patience Ugboajah noted that the plan allows multiple payouts and the continuation of the policy after the demise of the policyholder.

-“The customer is free to choose the payment frequency (monthly, quarterly, annually, or single premium) of a lumped premium of N300,000 or N5,000,000 as maximum for all the covered family members.”
+“The customer is free to choose the payment frequency (monthly, quarterly, annually, or single premium) of a lumped premium N300,000 or , N5,000,000 as maximum for all the covered family members.

+“This family product provides life cover for the main life (policyholder), a spouse, children, parents, and even parents-in-law as the customer desires.

+“Each ‘life’ has its individual and separate cover in this bundled plan, with the applicable sum assured payable on the death of anyone covered by this policy.”